ashvayka/thingsboard_pe_converters/README.md

 ```

 #### payload.json
+Contains sample payload data for testing the decoder.

 After **Test** the converter in "ThingsBoard Pe" and successfully **Save**, copy-paste value from **Paylod** and saving its to file **payload.json**.

 > *Example*: